Forget the elixir of life ๐งช come and discover the default elements of the Schedule table ๐

 Inputting your tasks with simple scheduling is a fabulous start, however, we have some tricks up our sleeve for advance scheduling.
 Here are our super scheduling columns:

-10. Scheduling Direction- Set via the โš™๏ธ we can choose to schedule forwards (starting as soon as possible) or backwards (finishing as late as possible).
+- Scheduling Direction- Set via the โ๏ธ we can choose to schedule forwards (starting as soon as possible) or backwards (finishing as late as possible).
+All sub-tasks and successors will inherit the direction of their parent or predecessor.

 Lean on me!
 Dependencies are the critical links between activities, showing the order work should be completed and the relationships between tasks.
 Editing the dates of a linked task will change the dates of it's dependents.